 According to the U.S. Department of Labor Bureau of Labor Statistics Occupational Outlook Handbook, overall employment in leisure and hospitality jobs is expected to grow by 17.8 percent.
 New jobs in the recreational sector reflect increasing incomes, leisure time and awareness of the health benefits of physical fitness.
-Overall employment of recreation and fitness workers is expected to grow faster than the average for all occupations through 2012.
+Overall employment of recreation and fitness workers is expected to grow faster than the average for all occupations through the next decade.

 Gainful Employment Programs

 The U.S. Department of Education's (USDE) gainful employment regulations require disclosure of certain program information for programs that lead to certificates or diplomas and are financial aid eligible.